John Ward (RAF officer)

-John Ward, MC, (15 December 1918 – 29 August 1995) was a Flight Lieutenant in the Royal Air Force decorated twice for bravery.
-During World War II he was a member of a bomber crew shot down and taken POW but escaped and served as a BBC war correspondent behind enemy lines and fought with the Polish resistance Armia Krajowa (Home Army) participating in the Warsaw Uprising in occupied Poland being wounded in action against the SS controlled German forces.
+John Ward, MC, (15 December 1918 – 29 August 1995) was a Royal Air Force Flight Lieutenant who was twice decorated for bravery.
+In World War II he was a member of the crew of a bomber that was shot down.
+He was taken POW, but escaped, and joined up with the Polish Armia Krajowa ("Home Army").

+Ward became a clandestine journalist in occupied Poland.
+He founded and edited a Polish underground newspaper, was a war correspondent for The Times, translated transcripts of BBC broadcasts into Polish for the Home Army, built radio transceivers, and trained Home Army radio operators.
+In 1944 he served with the Home Army in the Warsaw Uprising, in which he was wounded in combat against German forces.

+At the end of the War, the Red Army captured Ward, but he escaped and was repatriated to Britain.
+He resumed his RAF career, and was commissioned as an officer.

 Early life

 Ward was born in December 1918 the Kings Norton district of Birmingham and grew up in the nearby suburb of Ward End where he was educated at the local council school.

 Royal Air Force service

 He joined the Royal Air Force (RAF) in 1937 aged 18, as an Aircraftman 2nd class, to train for aircrew as a wireless operator/air gunner and by 1939 was serving with No. 226 Squadron RAF based at RAF Upper Heyford.
 On 2 September 1939 the squadron was part of the RAF contingent which moved to France ready for war.
 Under the Advanced Air Striking Force it was based at Rheims.